 What Results Can I Expect From Blepharoplasty?

 Those who have had eyelid surgery appear more energetic and refreshed, often being asked by friends and family if they have just been on vacation or started a new health regimen.
-For those whose drooping eyelids were limiting their vision, eyelid surgery can provide a widened view of the world.
+For those whose sagging eyelids were limiting their vision, eyelid surgery can provide a widened view of the world.
 This treatment allows for a more relaxed, alert, and youthful appearance for many individuals.
 It’s not uncommon for patients to be amazed at how smoothing the eyelid contours can lead to such a dramatic improvement in one’s appearance and confidence.
 While the aging process will continue, results achieved from blepharoplasty can be very long-lasting and typically do not require retreatment.

 How Much Does Blepharoplasty Cost?